 - Advocate & Influence: Influence and inform decisions to increase housing options, resources, and support services that address critical needs for youth experiencing housing instability in San Diego County.

-- Provide feedback on the development of the youth coordinated entry system.
+- Provide feedback and recommendations about the successes and challenges of the region's youth coordinated entry system.

-- Provide feedback on the direction of funding awarded to the San Diego region (HEAP, YHDP, HOY, HHAP) particularly with regard to funding alignment with the CCP.
+- Provide feedback and recommendations on the direction of youth-related funding awarded to the San Diego region, particularly concerning funding alignment with the CCP.

 - Work collaboratively when applying for funding to maximize the opportunity for housing options and resources for youth experiencing housing instability.

 - Provide leadership and oversight of youth homelessness events such as the RHY Walk & Rally and the youth-focused Point in Time Count.

 - Lead the CCP update process in collaboration with youth and stakeholders, and disseminate the updated plan to the community.